 Heparin is not present in breast milk.
-Heparin is considered acceptable for use in patients who are breastfeeding.
-The use of preservative free products in lactating women patients is contraindicated.
+Heparin is considered acceptable for use in patients who are breastfeeding. • The use of preservative free products in lactating women patients is contraindicated.
 Administration Administration: Subcutaneous Inject in subcutaneous tissue.
 Injection sites should be rotated.
-Not all preparation intended for SC administration, verify product before use.
-Administration: IV IV injection: Should not exceed 15 mL.
-Do not administer IM because of pain, irritation, and hematoma formation.
-Preparation for Administration Determine concentration based on indication and dose.
+Not all preparation intended for SC administration verify product before use Administration: IV IV injection: Should not exceed 15 ml Do not administer IM because of pain irritation and hematoma formation Dreneration for Administration Preparation for Administration Determine concentration based on indication and does.
+Use only if Determine concentration based on indication and dose.
 Use only if solution is clear.
 Do not use if solution is discolored or contains a precipitate.
 Continuous IV infusion: After adding Heparin to the infusion solution, invert the solution at least 6 times to adequately mix and prevent pooling of Heparin.
 Usual concentration for IV infusion: 100 units/mL of dextrose 5%, or neutral saline.
 N.B.
 Refer to manufacturer PIL if there are specific considerations.
-Warnings/ Precautions Thrombocytopenia: It can occur 2 to 20 days (average 5 to 9) following the onset of heparin therapy.
-Treatment should be stopped immediately if platelet count falls below 100,000/mm3 and, if necessary, administer an alternative anticoagulant and evaluate for HIT and HITT.
-HIT and Heparin-Induced Thrombocytopenia and Thrombosis (HITT): A serious antibody-mediated reaction caused by irreversible aggregation of platelets can occur up to several weeks after discontinuation of heparin therapy.
+Warnings/ Thrombocytopenia: It can occur 2 to 20 days (average 5 to 9) following Precautions the onset of henarin therapy.
+Treatment should be stopped immediately if platelet count falls below 100 000/mm 3 and if pecessary administer an alternative anticoagulant and evaluate for HIT and HITT HIT and Henarin-Induced Thrombocytonenia and Thrombosis (HITT): A serious antibody-mediated reaction caused by irreversible aggregation of platelets can occur up to several weeks after discontinuation of benarin therapy.
 This may lead to organ infarction, limb ischemia, or death.
-Monitor platelet counts in patients receiving heparin treatment for longer than 5 days.
+Monitor platelet counts in patients reasiving henerin treatment for longer there 5 days Tor longer than 5 days.
 Hyperkalemia: Heparin may suppress aldosterone production.
 Reversible hyperkalemia may occur, especially in patients with diabetes, renal impairment, history of metabolic acidosis, history of hyperkalemia, or taking concomitant potassium-sparing medication; Monitor prior and regularly thereafter if treatment is prolonged beyond about 7 days.
 Spinal/Epidural anaesthesia or lumbar puncture Extreme care and monitoring if anticoagulants used in the context of peri-dural or spinal anaesthesia due to potentiality of neuraxial hematomas with symptoms of neurological impairment.
-Heparin resistance: Patients with altered Heparin responsiveness or resistance may require disproportionately higher doses of Heparin.
-Increased resistance occurs in fever, thrombosis, thrombophlebitis, infections with thrombosing tendencies, myocardial infarction, cancer and in postsurgical patients.
+Heparin resistance: Patients with altered Heparin responsiveness or resistance may require disproportionately higher doses of Heparin Increased resistance occurs in fever, thrombosis, thromboshlebitis infections with thrombosing tendencies, myocardial infarction, cancer and in nostsurgical natients